angelicaakwarteng/ecommerce/README.md

 # React + Vite

-The Readme can be boring sometimes, I understand.
-That is why you can view the app here. kindly click on this link to view how the app works.
-Thank you! https://angelicaakwarteng.github.io/ecommerce/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: